Uganda: Five Killed in Kapchorwa Accident

 A mother, her two children and a number of neighbours who had, after breakfast, gone to till their garden, narrated that at around 10am, the driver of a truck belonging to Roofings Limited that was carrying construction materials lost control of his machine and roared downhill, killing the driver, his two turn men and a child on spot.

-This reporter gathered information that the truck, had gone to deliver a consignment of construction materials to VS HYDRO construction company in Kaserem, about 30 kilometers to Kapchorwa Town.
+This newspaper gathered information that the truck, had gone to deliver a consignment of construction materials to VS HYDRO construction company in Kaserem, about 30 kilometers to Kapchorwa Town.

 But unfamiliar with the area, the drivers missed the site and proceeded to Kapchorwa Town where they were advised to make a return trip.